openstack/openstack-ansible/deploy-guide/source/app-custom-layouts.rst

 ================================================
-Appendix C: Customizing host and service layouts
+Appendix D: Customizing host and service layouts
 ================================================

 The default layout of containers and services in OpenStack-Ansible (OSA) is